FHB369/groth16-verifier-wasm/README.md

 # Groth16 Verifier (WASM)

-This project contains a simple Rust program that acts as a Groth16 verifier for a hardcoded proof, compiled to WebAssembly (WASM) for execution with the WebAssembly Micro Runtime (WAMR).
+This project contains a simple Rust program that acts as a Groth16 verifier (using BLS12-381) for a hardcoded proof, compiled to WebAssembly (WASM) for execution with the WebAssembly Micro Runtime (WAMR).

 ## How to Run